push-protocol/push-sdk-starter-kit/README.md

 yarn add @web3-react/core @web3-react/injected-connector
 ```

-**But no need to install these if you are using the `starter-kit` itself since we have already installed these for you so that you can focus on how to use the EPNS-SDK packages**
+**But no need to install these if you are using the `starter-kit` itself since we have already installed these for you so that you can focus on how to use the PUSH-SDK packages**

 ## App walkthrough